 7. Sudden Dizziness:

-During a stroke, it is a very common sign to suddenly feel light headed or dizzy.
+During a stroke, it is a very common sign to suddenly feel light-headed or dizzy.
 This can happen without any reason and even if you had been eating properly.
-In such case, call for medical help and get yourself treated.
+In such a case, call for medical help and get yourself treated.

 Other possible less frequent symptoms:

 • Pin and needles sensation anywhere in the body